reale/respublica/README.md

 Install [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).
 In the folder containing the directory cloned from github then type:

-    mkvirtualenv -a programma programma
+    mkvirtualenv -a respublica respublica

-Go to the `programma` folder and install the dependencies with
+Go to the `respublica` folder and install the dependencies with

     pip install -r requirements.txt